Our Past Informs Our Future

 - The majority of CCV staff are working remotely.
 Staff continue to be accessible by phone and email.

 - Computer and internet resources at centers are available to faculty on an appointment-only basis.

-- In fall 2020, CCV will offer more than 700 courses in 5 different formats.
-This will enable us to provide a high-quality academic experience while protecting the health and safety of our learning community.
+- In fall 2020, CCV offers more than 700 courses in 5 different formats.
+This enables us to provide a high-quality academic experience while protecting the health and safety of our learning community.